-Greenhouse gas emission and carbon footprint indicators are at the centre of the fund's operations, as the goal of UB Timberland fund is to mitigate climate change through sustainable timberland investments in line with the EU taxonomy.
-The fund also takes into account other EU indicators of adverse impacts on sustainability factors, according to their suitability to the fund.
+Greenhouse gas emission and carbon footprint indicators are at the centre of the fund's operations, as UB Timberland Fund aims to mitigate climate change through sustainable timberland investments in line with the EU taxonomy.
+The fund also takes into account other EU indicators of adverse impacts on sustainability factors, if they are relevant to the fund.
 For several other indicators, the indicators refer to investee companies, not direct investments in forest properties.
 More detailed information on the indicators can be found in the fund's RTS periodic disclosure.

-Indicator Metric Value 2022 Explanation 1.
-Greenhouse gas emissions Total greenhouse gas emissions 4,861 t/CO 2 / year 2.
-Carbon footprint Carbon footprint 4,861 t/CO 2 / year 3.
+Indi cator Metric Value 2023 Explanation TAB TABLE 1: Disclosure of the main adverse impacts of investment decisions on sustainability factors Indi Indicators related to climate and other environmental issues 1.
+Greenhouse gas emissions Total greenhouse gas emissions 8,402 t/CO 2 /year 2.
+Carbon footprint Carbon footprint 8,402 t/CO 2 /year 3.
 Greenhouse gas emission intensity of investee companies Greenhouse gas emission intensity of investee companies N/A Not suitable for the fund, as the fund invests primarily directly in forest properties, not in companies 4.
 Exposure to companies active in the fossil fuel sector Share of investments in companies active in the fossil fuel companies 0% The fund invests primarily directly in forest properties, not in companies 5.
 Share of non-renewable energy consumption and production Share of non-renewable energy consumption and non-renewable energy production by investee companies compared to renewable energy sources, expressed as a percentage of total amount of energy sources 0% The fund invests primarily directly in forest properties, not in companies 9.
 Hazardous waste and radioactive waste ratio Hazardous waste and radioactive waste generated by investee companies in tonnes per million euros invested, expressed as a weighted average 0% The fund invests primarily directly in forest properties, not in companies.
 The fund's activities do not generate significant amounts of hazardous or radioactive waste.
-14. Exposure to risk related to controversial weapons (antipersonnel mines, cluster munitions, chemical weapons and biological weapons) Share of investments where the investee company is involved in the manufacture or sale of controversial weapons 0% The fund invests primarily directly in forest properties, not in companies Tabl e 2 Indicators applicable to investn nents in investee companies 4.
+Indi cators on social issues and employees, respect for h uman rights and combating corruption and bribery 14.
+Exposure to risk related to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons) Share of investments where the investee company is involved in the manufacture or sale of controversial weapons 0% The fund invests primarily directly in forest properties, not in companies TAB TABLE 2: Additional climate and other environmental indicators 4.
 Investments in companies that do not have carbon emissions reduction initiatives Share of investments where the target company has no carbon emission reduction initiatives that comply with the Paris Agreement 0% The fund invests primarily directly in forest properties, not in companies.
 The fund aims to mitigate climate change and it seeks to engage in operations in line with the EU taxonomy by investing in the aims of the Paris Agreement.
-Table 3 Indicators applicable to investments in investee companies 9.
+TABLE 3: Additional indicators on social issues and employees, respect for human rights and combating corruption and bribery 9.
 Lack of a human rights policy Share of investments where the investee does not have a human rights policy 0% The fund invests primarily directly in forest properties, not in companies.
 The fund requires its partners to comply with good governance and international standards and to respect for human rights.

-United Bankers Plc
+United Bankers